jesyspa/cco-small-projects/fun/design.md

 ### Addition of Builtins

+We search for uses of built-ins in the program and attach them.

+The procedure in place at the moment does not make use of the fact that we can tell whether a variable refers to a built-in simply by analysing the identifier.
+This could be improved, though it is not a significant matter.

 ### Laziness Introduction

+This step is implemented in two parts: laziness introduction and forcing introduction.

+During laziness introduction we find all terms that are in a position where they should be treated lazily and then annotate them as such.

+During forcing introduction we find all expressions that must be evaluated when their parent term or expression is evaluated, and mark them as forced.

+There is a certain lack of symmetry here: laziness is introduced on terms while forcing is done on expressions.
+This is a consequence of the definition of BNormal form; we see a laziness marker as introducing a lambda, which has a term as a body.
+The lambda itself, on the other hand, is an expression.

 ### Tail Call Annotation

+This step marks expressions that are in tail position as such.
+It is purely an optimisation, and can be omitted from the pipeline if desired.
+We include it to demonstrate that further transformations can be performed in a modular manner.

 ### Core Conversion

+This step converts the rooted BNormal term into a Core module.
+This is, by this point, fairly straightforward: we need to track what variables are defined in what order, but this follows directly from the shape of the BNormal term and is hard to get wrong.

 ### Core to CoreRun conversion

+We use the conversion from Core to the official UHC CoreRun format mostly as it was provided, though we have extended the translation to account for the features we have added to the Core representation.

+In addition to that, we specify that there is a `Bool` datatype to make the `primEqInt` primitive operation work.

 ## Possible future improvements

+The most glaring omission at the moment is a type system: given that we have Hindley-Milner terms, the sensible thing to do would be to run Algorithm W on them in order to convert them to System F, and then work with that.

+We have chosen not to do this, as it would not add anything in terms of the translation.
+The Core representation does not rely on type information, and so non-well-typed terms can still be compiled (and may even run correctly).

+From an optimisation standpoint, BNormal forms are too strict.
+The resulting program could be improved by defining a notion between ANormal and BNormal forms and performing an inlining pass after the initial translation.
+A similar situation arises when forcing has been introduced; a great many fresh variables are introduced, which could for a large part be inlined away.

+Finally, there is significantly more laziness introduced in the resulting code than is truly necessary.
+A transformation that would remove laziness from terms that are always evaluated in the context where they are defined would significantly improve the resulting code.